Earth and Life Evolution (ELE)

 Information: Prof. Walter Joyce (Fribourg), Prof. Suzette Timmerman (Bern)

-Master students have access to a wide range of analytical facilities at the host institutes, including petrographic microscopy, grain-size analysis, micropalaeontological preparation, cathodo-luminescence, scanning-electron microscopy, X-ray diffraction, electron microprobe, laser-Raman spectroscopy, laser-ablation-ICP-MS, fluid inclusion microthermometry, wet-chemical laboratories with ICP-OES and ion-chromatography, mass-spectrometers for stable isotopes of C, O, H, He, Ca, Mo, and for radiogenic isotopes of the K-Ar, Rb-Sr, Nd-Sm, and U-Pb systems.
+Master students have access to a wide range of analytical facilities at the host institutes, including petrographic microscopy, grain-size analysis, micropalaeontological preparation, cathodo-luminescence, scanning-electron microscopy, X-ray diffraction, electron microprobe, laser-Raman spectroscopy, laser-ablation-ICP-MS, fluid inclusion microthermometry, wet-chemical laboratories with ICP-OES and ion-chromatography, mass-spectrometers for stable isotopes of C, O, H, He, Ca, Mo, and for radiogenic isotopes of the Rb-Sr, Nd-Sm, and U-Pb systems.
 Computational facilities include computer clusters for numerical modeling and GIS applications.

 Access is also offered to museum collections (mineralogy, palaeontology, petrography, meteorites) and to ongoing scientific excavations (e.g., Paleojura team project).